 - DO NOT EXPECT TO SEE A NOTARY WITHOUT FIRST MAKING AN APPOINTMENT.
 Please always make an appointment to see your Notary.

-- You will need to bring good evidence of identity eg. a current and valid Passport or Driver's Licence that will confirm your current address;
+- You will need to bring current evidence of identity eg. a current and valid Passport and Driver’s Licence that will confirm your current residential address.

 - If the document is not in English you need to establish whether the notary might require a translation be obtained first.
 Your Notary may be able to arrange a translation of your document.

-The Society's Recommended Fee Scale is set out on the site.
-Often, a multitude of small tasks may be required to be done by the notary and therefore you can expect to be charged based on his professional time engaged.
+The Society’s Recommended Fees Scale is set out on this site under Fees Scale.
+Often, a multitude of small tasks may be required to be done by the notary and therefore you can expect to be charged based on the Notary’s professional time engaged.